Statement

 Mawj Appletini

 Paris Corner Mawj Appletini is an Eau de Parfum launched in 2024.
-The fragrance opens with Cardamom and Bergamot, settles into a heart of Apple, Pineapple, Rum, and Oakmoss, and dries down to a base of Cedar and Ambroxan.
+Mawj Appletini opens with Bergamot and Cardamom, settles into a heart of Brandy, Oakmoss, Vanilla, and Apple, and dries down to a base of Cedar and Ambroxan.
+Paris Corner's Mawj Appletini carries a Statement verdict, a fruity-led wear.

 This one is a real Jekyll and Hyde, opening with a potent, sometimes 'rancid' or 'chemical' booziness that's a true love-it-or-hate-it.
 But the patient are rewarded, as 'maceration' transforms it into a smoother, sweeter apple rum delight.
 A divisive scent, but for many, a rewarding cheap thrill once it settles.